re4388/The-Super-Tiny-Compiler---Pseudocode-version/README.md

 # The Super Tiny Compiler - Pseudo code version

 - All code here is credit to the https://github.com/jamiebuilds/the-super-tiny-compiler
+- This repo is just a refactor version for the above repo.
+- This repo is for education purpose, to make the compiler steps even more expressive.
+- The code in this repo is not runnable!
 - Main work is located at ./pseudoCode
 - Messy and WIP work is located at ./originalCodeAndWIPCode
-- This repo is for education purpose, to learn write clean code and make the compiler steps even more cleaner to me
-- The code is not runnable!